|

 Length*: 0.18mi

-SE End: Jct SH 109 at 3rd and Main Sts. in La
+SE End: Jct SH 109 at 3rd St and Adams Ave in La

 Junta